 This street of 100 houses is known for its fine cherry trees that are appreciated, by both people and pollinating insects alike, for their stunning blossoms every spring.
 Nineteen trees are listed for removal: a few are down as diseased but the majority are considered damaging.
 The disruption to footpaths and kerbs is due to the cherries being grafted onto a vigorous rootstock, however these problems can be addressed using standard Engineering Solutions.

 Abbeydale Park Rise residents overwhelmingly support retaining the healthy trees and were founder members of Save Dore, Totley and Bradway Trees.
-The feeling on this road runs so high because it was residents who originally paid for the trees.
+The feeling on this road runs so high because it was residents who originally paid for the trees over forty years ago.
 Two women, now elderly, who still live next door to each other on the street, collected the funds and liaised with the Council.
 Each of them has a tree outside their home that is listed for removal, although one of these is diseased.

 Every winter residents decorate the cherries with Christmas lights.
 Now nearly 70 households decorate their garden trees, and the street trees next to them, attracting hundreds of visitors to view the spectacle.
 Surprisingly these illuminations have become a source of controversy: residents refused to the take down lights when asked to do so ahead of planned felling, maintaining that the trees belong to the community and they have every right to keep the lights.
 This was followed by a letters from Amey insisting that the lights be removed from our ‘highway assets’ or they will taken down with no guarantee that they will still be in working order.
 Residents described these letters as ‘antagonistic’, ‘officious’, ‘disrespectful’ – the Christmas lights are still there.